kikegomezgit/State_Manager/README.md

 # **Donations**
-if you found this repository useful you can always support me donating on any currency here: 0xD9B49CdB1af370e840c1c4257f05461be3a05Adb
+if you found this repository useful you can always support me donating on any eth currency here: 0xD9B49CdB1af370e840c1c4257f05461be3a05Adb

 # **State_Manager**
 ## Pending to do chores: